Live

-Bipolar Mood Tracker with Doctor Report: What Actually Works
+Bipolar Mood Tracker with Doctor Report (What Works)

 If you’re searching for a bipolar mood tracker specifically because you want something to bring to your psychiatrist, you’re asking the right question.
 Most mood apps don’t think about the doctor appointment at all.
 They help you log, show you a chart, and stop there.
 What happens with that data in a clinical setting is your problem.

 I’ve used several of these apps over the past two years.
-Here’s what I’ve learned about what makes a clinician report actually useful.
+Here’s what I’ve learned about what makes a clinician report actually useful, and why it’s a core part of any complete bipolar mood tracking approach.

 Why the report matters more than the tracking